-- The subdivider shall construct a water system as part of the subdivision that serves every building lot in the subdivision and complies with the standards and specifications of the public water system with jurisdiction where the subdivision is located.
-Following construction, the subdivider shall connect every building lot to the public water supply system serving the area in which the subdivision is located.
-Construction of the water system shall comply with the following: - Construction plans for the proposed system shall be prepared by a professional 1. engineer; - 2.
-Materials and construction shall be in accordance with the specifications for the public water system, as specified by the water system's engineer that serves the area where the subdivision is located; - The cost of the construction, connection, and approval of the subdivision water system 3. shall be paid by the subdivider; - All water mains, laterals, meter boxes, and easements shall be dedicated to the public water system; - 5.
-Water lines shall be installed within street rights-of-way, where possible; and - All water systems installed having 15 or more connections shall meet the standards of the State Commission for Health Services, Division of Environmental Management. - All water system connection fees shall be paid by the developer for each lot required to be b. connected to the County water system, prior to the submission of final approval.
+- 1. Unless exempted, the subdivider shall construct a water system as part of the subdivision that complies with the standards and specifications of the public water system with jurisdiction where the subdivision is located and then connect it to the public water supply system serving the area in which the subdivision is located.
+Construction of the water system shall comply with the following: - a.
+Construction plans for the proposed system shall be prepared by a professional engineer; - b.
+Materials and construction shall be in accordance with the specifications for the public water system, as specified by the water system's engineer that serves the area where the subdivision is located; - c.
+The cost of the construction, connection, and approval of the subdivision water system shall be paid by the subdivider; - d.
+All water mains, laterals, meter boxes, and easements shall be dedicated to the public water system; - e.
+Water lines shall be installed within street rights-of-way, where possible; and - f.
+All water systems installed having 15 or more connections shall meet the standards of the State Commission for Health Services, Division of Environmental Management. - 2.
+All water system connection fees shall be paid by the developer for each lot required to be connected to the County water system, prior to the submission of final plat approval.